Numidians: Reign of Masinissa

 A group of Carthaginian senators supported a peace treaty with the Numidians.
 This group was in the minority, in part because the populace of Carthage did not want to submit to a people they had traditionally dominated.
-The pro-Numidians were eventually exiled.
-Upon exile, they went to Masinissa for help.
-Masinissa sent two sons to ask for the pro-Numidians to be let back in.
+The pro-Numidian senators were exiled.
+After their exile, they went to Masinissa for help.
+Masinissa sent two sons to Carthage to ask for the pro-Numidian senators to be let back in.
 Carthalo, who led a democratic group that was against the Numidian encroachment, blocked their entry.
 Hamilcar, another leader of the same group, sent a party to attack Masinissa's sons.

-Masinissa sent a force to siege the Carthaginian city of Oroscopa, but they were repelled by a Carthaginian army led by a Hasdrubal.
-Among the captured were two of Masinissa's sons.
+Masinissa sent a force to siege the Carthaginian city of Oroscopa, but it was repelled by a Carthaginian army led by a Hasdrubal.
+Two of Masinissa's sons were captured.
 This became the final excuse for Rome to attack Carthage.

+The successes of Masinissa's reign were not only military, as he also combined the Numidian people into a united nation with a focus on agricultural production.
+Masinissa's reign was a prosperous one for the most part.
+The king ruled from Syphax's former capital of Cirta, which may or not have originally been a Punic city.
+The center of his economic reforms was the development of intensive agriculture, doubling the production of both wheat and barley.
+Masinissa is also attributed with the introduction of formerly exotic crops such as olives and vineyards to Numidia.

-In 149 BC, Masinissa died of old age.
-His death occurred during the Third Punic War.
-Micipsa became the second king of Numidia.
+In 149 BC, during the Third Punic War, Masinissa died of old age.
+Micipsa succeeded as the second king of Numidia.